What Is a Variable-Rate Mortgage?

 What happens if interest rates rise substantially?

-Lenders typically have interest rate caps on variable-rate mortgages.
-While your rate will likely increase if rates rise substantially, it will never exceed your interest rate caps.
+Lenders typically have interest-rate caps on variable-rate mortgages.
+While your rate will likely increase if rates rise substantially, it will never exceed your interest-rate caps.

 Bottom line

+Although variable-rate mortgages carry some risks, these types of mortgage loans may be beneficial for homebuyers who expect interest rates to decline or who plan to sell before the introductory period ends.
 However, always review the loan estimate to ensure you can meet the maximum monthly payments in case of future financial challenges, such as increased interest rates, job loss or medical issues.

 Article sources